Ultrasound-guided trigger finger release

 The radiologist will perform a diagnostic ultrasound scan to confirm the location and extent of the problem as well as to check there are no other issues in the surrounding area.

 The skin is cleaned with a sterile solution.
 Using the ultrasound probe, the needle is guided gently to the affected area and the medication is injected.
 The needle is removed and a plaster or dressing is applied.
-The procedure usually takes 20 to 30 minutes.
+The procedure usually takes 20–30 minutes.

 Will you feel any pain?

-The injection of local anaesthetic will involve a small needle and will be similar to a blood test, if the area is very inflamed there may be more discomfort associated—you should tell the radiologist if you are finding the discomfort difficult to tolerate.
+The injection of local anaesthetic will involve a small needle and will be similar to a blood test, if the area is very inflamed there may be more discomfort.
+Tell the radiologist if you are finding the discomfort difficult to tolerate.

 The injection may cause stinging briefly before the area becomes numb.